pawanit17/learn_docker/README.md

 # What problem does Docker solve?.
-In a new project or an existing project where a new person joins, it is difficult to manage.
-There may be specific version of Tomcat to be installed with a specific version of JRE and a specific version of MySQL database.
-There could even be some environment variables that are set in the other developers machine which are forgotten to be communicated to the new developer.
-This problem happens all the while.
+In a new project or an existing project where a new person joins, it is difficult to set up development environments - particularly if there are different components like message queues, databases, servers involved.
+- There may be specific version of Tomcat to be installed with a specific version of JRE and a specific version of MySQL database.
+- There could even be some environment variables that are set in the other developers machine which are forgotten to be communicated to the new developer.
+- This problem happens all the while.
 This is what Docker is going to solve at its core.

+## Advantages
 - Removes compatibility problems: If Redis needs Java7 and RabbitMQ needs Java8, this is not a problem anymore.
 - Standardizes the way components are made available for use: Using containers.
 - Easier to set environments: Just pull relevant Docker containers.